railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 			credit amount equals the debit amount for the selected line.
 Click :guilabel:`Reconcile Entries` to reconcile the two lines.

-			After this these lines can't be selected and won't appear when the entries are listed again.
-If there's a difference between the two entries, Open ERP suggests that you make an adjustment.
+			After this these lines can not be selected and will not appear when the entries are listed again.
+If there is a difference between the two entries, Open ERP suggests that you make an adjustment.
 			This adjustment is a compensating entry that enables a complete reconciliation.
 You must therefore specify the journal and the account to be used for the adjustment.